justlark/fanjam/README.md

 - The database and interface for con organizers is provided by a [NocoDB](https://nocodb.com/) instance hosted on [Fly.io](https://fly.io/).
 - The Postgres provider for NocoDB is Neon.
-- The Redis provider for NocoDB is [Upstash](https://upstash.com/).
 - The object storage provider for NocoDB is [Cloudflare R2](https://developers.cloudflare.com/r2/).
 - The SMTP provider for NocoDB is [MailerSend](https://mailersend.com).

 FanJam is single-tenant, meaning we have a separate NocoDB instance, Postgres cluster, and object storage bucket per tenant environment.
-All environments share a Redis database.

 We have a single deployment of the frontend and a single deployment of the backend which are shared across tenant environments.
 We have separate `prod`